pragya-gupta7/Aristi-AI-Calendar-Assistant/README.md

 ### Environment Setup

-1. Clone this repository and run these commands: cd Calendar-Assistant npm i cd backend npm i
+1. Clone this repository and run these commands: <br>
+   cd Calendar-Assistant <br>
+   npm i<br>
+   cd backend<br>
+   npm i<br>

 2. Since Dialogflow console accepts only https request.
 Thus, I have created self-signed certificate.
 You need to upload root.crt to your Microsoft management console in your PC.
-If the certificates in repository wont work, then do follow these steps to generate your own:
+If the certificates in repository wont work, then do follow these steps to generate your own: <br>
-   2.1 Create a root certificate by this command openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout rootCA.key -out rootCA.crt -subj "/C=IN/ST=YourState/L=YourCity/O=YourOrganization/CN=RootCA"
+   2.1 Create a root certificate by this command <br>
+   openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout rootCA.key -out rootCA.crt -subj "/C=IN/ST=YourState/L=YourCity/O=YourOrganization/CN=RootCA" <br>
-   2.2 Create a Certificate Signing Request (CSR) for the Server: Name file as server.csr.cnf [req] default_bits = 2048 prompt = no default_md = sha256
+   2.2 Create a Certificate Signing Request (CSR) for the Server: Name file as server.csr.cnf <br>
+   [req] <br>
+   default_bits = 2048
+   prompt = no
+   default_md = sha256